q-viper/q-viper.github.io/_posts/2020-08-14-gesture-based-visually-writing-system-adding-virtual-animation-new-mode-and-new-vui.md

 ### Attach colors image on VUI
 I am using the Icons panel or VUI ROI above the Draw ROI.
-Also i have modified little bit of `run_system` method.
+Also I have modified little bit of `run_system` method.
 ```python
 def run_system(count_mode=5):
     #accumulate weight variable